voraru/YJA-RegForm-App/README.md

 /API-Server-Files contains all of the files for the API The API currently has three routes:
-- GET <hostname>/forms
+- GET <hostname>/forms - provides a JSON string containing
-- POST <hostname>forms
+- POST <hostname>forms - submits a form submission to the database.
-- GET <hostname>forms/csv
+- GET <hostname>forms/csv - provides a downloadable CSV file with all of the submission data stored in the database.

 The routes are not authenticated and are accessible at host https://jains.localtunnel.me/.
 The URL is a tunnel into my local server instance (development version).
-If the form doesn't seem to work, the API server is likely down.
-Text me at (503) 929-9530 and I'll restart it.
+If launching you own API server:
+\_launch-api.sh, \_close-api.sh can be run to launch and close a containerized API server.
+\_launch-tunnel.sh can be used to run localtunnel with subdomain 'jains'
+\* If subdomain is changed, make sure subdomain matches in API URL used in /Form-Frontend/script.js

 A MongoDB collection is used to store the form submissions in the MongoDB cloud.